VoxeLibre/VoxeLibre/mods/CORE/tga_encoder/README.md

 Created by fleckenstein for VoxeLibre, then improved by erlehmann.

-May be used as a Minetest mod.
+May be used as a Luanti mod.

 See `examples.lua` for example code and usage hints.